 Looking back to the example of Elijah fleeing from Jezebel in 1 Kings 19, the Angel of the Lord ministered to Elijah by equipping him with the rest and nourishment he needed to complete his ministry.
 In the Garden of Gethsemane, just after Christ’s famous prayer, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done” (Luke 22:42), Luke tells us that an angel appeared to Jesus from heaven and strengthened Him.

 Scripture never lets God’s people off the hook for following Him in obedience.
-Exhaustion, unfavorable odds, and despair do not change His plans.
-Rather, He equips His people throughout their trials and ministers to them.
+Exhaustion, unfavorable odds, and despair do not change His plans, but He equips His people throughout their trials and ministers to them.

 God supplies our every need so that we may be courageous and victorious, and sometimes He dispatches His angels to do the equipping.